scipy-conference/scipy_proceedings/papers/marcel_caraciolo/marcel_caraciolo.rst

 Currently, the collaborative filtering algorithms are widely supported.
 In addition to the User-Based and Item-Based filtering techniques, Crab implements several pairwise metrics and provides the basic interfaces for developers to build their own customized recommender algorithms.
-Finally, several commonly used performance measures, such as accuracy, precision, recall are implemented in Crab.
+Finally, several widely used performance measures, such as accuracy, precision, recall are implemented in Crab.

 An important aspect in the design of Crab was to enable very large-scale recommendations.
 Crab is currently being rewritten to support optimized scientific computations by using Scipy and Numpy routines.
 Another feature concerned by the current mantainers is to make Crab support sparse and large datasets in a way that there is a little as possible overhead for storing the data and intermediate results.
 Moreover, Crab also aims to support scaling in recommender systems in order to build high-scale, dynamic and fast recommendations over simple calls.
-Futhermore, Crab is also planned to support distributed recommendation computation by interfacing with the distributed computation library MrJob written in Python currently developed by Yelp [MrJob2010]_.
+It is also planned to support distributed recommendation computation by interfacing with the distributed computation library MrJob written in Python currently developed by Yelp [MrJob2010]_.
 What sets Crab apart from many other recommender systems toolboxes, is that it provides interactive interfaces to build, deploy and evaluate customized recommender algorithms written in Python running on several